Save time and money with Loans Canada

 - Credit cards are being used to pay for necessities

 Whether you lost your job, took a pay cut, suffered a medical emergency, or have found yourself in any other situation that has affected your income and ability to pay your bills, your debt may be mounting with no end in sight.
-Sometimes the only option to get rid of debt for good is to file for bankruptcy.
+Sometimes the only option to get rid of debt for good is to file for bankruptcy in Saskatchewan.
 It should be noted that all other options should be exhausted first before considering this route.

 To discover some better options before you decide to file for bankruptcy, look here.

 Filing for Bankruptcy vs Filing a Consumer Proposal in Saskatchewan

 With bankruptcy in Saskatchewan, all collection efforts from creditors stops and creditors are usually forced to take less money for the debts that are owed to them.
 On the other hand, a consumer proposal involves offering creditors a certain amount of money to settle all debts.
 The proposal is basically an offer to pay creditors a portion of what they are owed or to extend the amount of time needed to pay off the debts, or a combination of the two.

 Bankruptcy and consumer proposals are regulated by both the federal Bankruptcy and Insolvency Act and laws of the province.
 These governing bodies are meant to protect insolvent consumers from being taken to court in order to pay off their debts in full.

 One of the biggest differences between bankruptcy and consumer proposals is how they affect your property.
 With bankruptcy, your home will be factored into the trustee’s calculation of your assets.
 On the other hand, your home doesn’t have to be sold off in order to gain access to its equity.
 Instead, you’ll have some time – up to five years – to pay back your creditors while still retaining your home.

 How will a consumer proposal affect your credit?
 Find out here.